Ikazuchi stable

-Ikazuchi stable (雷部屋, Ikazuchi-beya), formerly known as Irumagawa stable from 1993 to 2023, is a stable of sumo wrestlers, part of the Dewanoumi ichimon or group of stables.
-It was set up in January 1993 by former sekiwake Tochitsukasa, who branched off from Kasugano stable.
-The first sekitori produced by the stable was Oyamato (also known as Shirasaki) in January 1994.
+Ikazuchi stable (雷部屋, Ikazuchi-beya), formerly known as Irumagawa stable from 1993 to 2023, is a stable of sumo wrestlers, part of the Dewanoumi or group of stables.
+It was set up in January 1993 by former Tochitsukasa, who branched off from Kasugano stable.
+The first produced by the stable was Oyamato (also known as Shirasaki) in January 1994.
 As of February 2023 it had seven wrestlers.

+As of May 2026, the stable has 11 active wrestlers.